-Samoyeds are your friendly and gentle herding dogs.
-They’re big and fluffy, but also one of the most genuine dog breeds in the world.
+Samoyeds are your friendly and gentle herding dogs from the arctic circle.
+They’re big and fluffy, but also one of the most cheerful dog breeds in the world.
 With their seemingly perpetual smile, Samoyeds are fantastic companions for kids.
-But are Samoyeds smart dogs?
-How smart are they?

-Samoyeds are overall great dogs, but why are they smart?
+There’s no denying that Samoyeds are great dogs, but why are they smart?
 You’ll be surprised to learn that there’s more to these dogs than just a goofy, cheerful dog.
-Let’s examine how we measure dog intelligence and what really makes the Samoyed highly intelligent dog breeds.
+Let’s examine how we measure dog intelligence and what really makes the Samoyed a highly intelligent dog breed.

 RECOMMENDED: 100 Smartest Dog Breeds